 Specs

-Wi-Fi adaptability allows you to share the fun and thrill with your family back at home or to post it on your social media accounts.
+With Wi-Fi adaptability, you can easily share the exhilarating moments and thrills with your family back home or post them on your preferred social media platforms, allowing others to join in on the excitement.

 Update: The ATN Binox-THD is no longer available at Amazon (as of writing this update), so I will recommend ATN BinoX-HD 4, instead.
 It’s no doubt a great deal with an affordable price tag.